-The tugs were common, handy items to possess and served on the frontier as short, durable string.
-They could be used to stitch or repair moccasins or mark trees or tie small packages to belts.
+The tugs were common, handy items to possess and served on the frontier as short, durable strings.
+They could be used to stitch or repair moccasins, mark trees, or tie small packages to belts.

 However, the Big Sandy Expedition was no mere outing into the Appalachian forest.
 Organized by the Cherokee and the Virginians, it was inspired by the return of Mary Draper Ingles after her captivity among the Shawnees, a small but increasingly powerful native group in southern Ohio.

 Ingles had been taken during a raid on her family's settlement on the New River in Virginia.
-She escaped and returned in 1755 and was able to provide the Virginians intelligence regarding the Shawnees, about whom the Cherokees likewise were concerned.
+She escaped and returned in 1755 and could provide the Virginians intelligence regarding the Shawnees, about whom the Cherokees were concerned.

 The Cherokee proposed an expedition into the Ohio Country that would threaten the Shawnee villages, and Virginia Governor Robert Dinwiddie proposed to send Andrew Lewis with a force of some 210 Virginians to join 130 Cherokee in the march.

 The Cherokee proposed that the expedition across the mountains would take seven days.
-However, healthy Cherokee scouts could cover almost 50 miles in a day's march, and members of the Virginian militia were unable to approach those distances.
+However, healthy Cherokee scouts could cover almost 50 miles in a day's march, and members of the Virginian militia could not approach those distances.

-The Virginians were also unused to laboring on the small rations to which native scouts were accustomed, and during the expedition, somewhere in the vicinity of present-day Mingo County, a group of the Virginians mutinied.
+The Virginians were also unused to laboring on the small rations to which native scouts were accustomed.
+During the expedition, a group of Virginians mutinied somewhere in the vicinity of present-day Mingo County.
 A large part of the Cherokees also left, disturbed by Virginian behavior.

 "At one time 80 of the 130 Cherokees left as they were upset about seeing the Virginian officers beating men for insubordination," Wood said.

-"A few scouts had probably gone farther downstream and then returned with good news of finding signs of game that they could eat.
-But by then the men were starving, some horses had died, and rations were almost nil."
+"A few scouts had probably gone farther downstream and then returned with good news of finding signs of game they could eat.
+But the men were starving by then, some horses had died, and rations were almost nil."

 Though the expedition never reached the Shawnee towns, Wood says he believes is accomplished two important things.